N-acetyl cysteine (NAC)

 Mechanism 2.
 Another amino acid, glutamate, acts as a neurotransmitter (serotonin is another neurotransmitter you are probably more familiar with).
 Too much glutamate activity is not good, and that may be part of the problem in mood and anxiety disorders.
 Well, it turns out that cysteine can lower the amount of glutamate stimulation getting through to some neurons.
 It does so through a close relationship with glutamate, in in which it affects the balance between the two amino acids in brain neurons (I know, that was really vague.
 But this "co-transport" story is even more complicated, and I cannot really explain it well, yet).
 Changing cysteine levels can change this cysteine/glutamate balance -- to the good, it appears, for people with mood and anxiety problems.

 Mechanism #2 is starting to look to me like the important one.
-If you're prepared for even more detail , see a thorough review (12/2010) on this issue by Dr. Dean and colleagues.
+If you're prepared for even more detail , see the thorough review (12/2010), including that diagram, by Drs.
+Dean and Burk and colleagues.

 How safe is it?